 Now, squares runs by assigning squares_so_far to a single list object before the loop, and then mutating that list object at each loop iteration.
 The outward behaviour is the same, but this code is more efficient because a bunch of new list objects are not created.
 To use the terminology from before, squares_so_far is not reassigned; instead, the object that it refers to gets mutated.

-One final note: you might notice that the loop body calls list.append without an assignment statement.
-This is because list.append returns None, a special Python value that indicates “no value”.
+One final note: you might notice that the loop body calls squares_so_far.append without an assignment statement.
+This is because the list.append method returns None, a special Python value that indicates “no value”.
 Just as we explored previously with the print function, list.append has a side effect that it mutates its list argument, but does not return anything.

 Variable reassignment vs. object mutation